 Having a meal plan is crucial when you’re intermittent fasting every 12 hours.

-Planning your meals ahead of time can really help you stay on track, as well as get high-quality foods into your diet more frequently (which in turn can squeeze out some lower-quality foods with less effort).
+Planning your meals ahead of time can really help you stay on track and make sure you get high-quality foods into your diet more frequently (which in turn can squeeze out some lower-quality foods with less effort).

 We can help you build a meal plan that prioritizes nutrient-dense whole foods.